Anosov groups that are indiscrete in rank one: Introduction

-The first examples of linear Gromov-hyperbolic groups that do not admit discrete and faithful representations into any rank-$1$ Lie group were exhibited in \cite[Thm.
+In particular, the free products in Theorems \ref{mainthm0} and \ref{mainthm1} are examples of linear Gromov-hyperbolic groups that do not admit discrete and faithful representations into any rank-$1$ Lie group.
+The first examples of such hyperbolic groups were exhibited in \cite[Thm.
 1.2 \& 1.7]{TT} as amalgamated products of two copies of a torsion-free uniform lattice $\Delta<\mathsf{Sp}(m,1)$, $m\geq 2$, along a maximal cyclic subgroup of $\Delta$.
-It was suggested to the second author by Beatrice Pozzetti that such amalgams also admit Anosov embeddings, though we do not pursue this here.
+It was suggested to the second author by Beatrice Pozzetti that such amalgams over $\mathbb{Z}$ also admit Anosov embeddings, though we do not pursue this here.

-{\bf Acknowledgements.} We thank Fanny Kassel, Beatrice Pozzetti, and Florian Stecker for helpful discussions.
-We would also like to thank IH\'ES for providing excellent working conditions.
-The first author was supported by the Huawei Young Talents Program at IH\'ES.
-The second author was supported by the European Research Council (ERC) under the European's Union Horizon 2020 research and innovation programme (ERC starting grant DiGGeS, grant agreement No 715982).
+{\bf Acknowledgements.} We thank Richard Canary, Fanny Kassel, Beatrice Pozzetti, and Florian Stecker for helpful discussions, as well as the referee for a careful reading of this note and for useful comments and suggestions.
+We also thank the IH\'ES for providing excellent working conditions.
+The first author was supported by the Huawei Young Talents Program.
+The second author was supported by the European Research Council (ERC) under the European's Union Horizon 2020 Research and Innovation Programme (ERC starting grant DiGGeS, grant agreement No 715982).